pollfish/docs/flutter.md

 #### 9.7 Get notified when a user rejected a survey (optional)

-You can be notified when Pollfish survey panel is closed
+You can be notified when user rejects a survey

 For example: